client9/dmnt/README.md

 * `-v` maps host files to a container
 * `--volumes-from` maps a data volume to a container

-`dmnt` figure out the which one to use.
+`dmnt` figures out the which one to use.
 For instance given:

 ```
 docker --rm -it \